 Source: Adapted from Shavelson 2006, and Shavelson, Ruiz-Primo, and Wiley 2005.
-This item assumes that the entire block consists of a completely homogeneous material.
-The possibility that the block is made of heterogeneous material is unlikely to occur to middle school students.

-As noted earlier, a POE item can take either a selected-response or a constructedresponse format.
+As noted earlier, a POE item can take either a selected-response or a constructed-response format.
 In the selected-response format, students choose from a set of possible alternatives (based on known alternative mental models).
 In the constructed-response format, the student's task is to write out (with justification) a prediction or an explanation.
 In the POE selected-response item above, students are asked to choose among a set of predictions for whether the parts of the block will sink or float.
 They can choose an answer from several alternatives that include naive conceptions.
 This item could be extended to further probe students' mental models of buoyancy.
 Students could be asked to justify their answers by selecting from a number of possible explanations; again, these alternatives could include the correct explanation along with distractor explanations based on naive conceptions.
 Or, instead of using a multiple-choice format, students could be told that the full block sinks in water and be asked to write their prediction (with justification) as to what will happen when the two parts are placed in water.
 Or, students could observe a simulation or video of what happens to the full block and the two parts and then be asked to explain what they have observed.